tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/eth_gettransactionbyblocknumberandindex.md

 ### Overview

-`eth_getTransactionByBlockHashAndIndex` is an Haqq JSON-RPC method that allows you to fetch the transaction details based on the block hash and the index of the transaction within that block.
+`eth_getTransactionByBlockHashAndIndex` is an JSON-RPC method that allows you to fetch the transaction details based on the block hash and the index of the transaction within that block.
 This method can be useful when you want to retrieve transaction details for a specific transaction without knowing its transaction hash.

 Use cases for this method may include: